se2p/ps-wise-2021-program-description/README.md

 ```

 Valid boards must have more than one square, and do not contain only mines.
 However, a board **without mines** is a valid board, provided the other constraints on symbols and shape are met.
+To clarify, a valid board can have zero or more mines, but it cannot have all the squares filled with mines.

 The board configuration files must have a `name` and the `.cfg` extension (see more details in the "Invalid File Names" section).